Police (1916 film): Plot

-Once she regains full possession of her faculties, she steadily slithers up to the telephone and calls the police.
-Barely a few seconds after, however, Charlie's cell-mate finds her, and has been left with no choice but to hold her at gunpoint.
-She admonishes him with a fib that her mother is very ill and she'd die of the shock they might induce.
-Charlie and his companion believe her, and have lunch with her.

-However, during lunch, Edna notices Charlie's behaviour and table manners.
-She's so taken with said manners that, by the time the police arrive to investigate the crime, she lies to them, stating that Charlie is her husband, and that Charlie's cellmate is the actual criminal.
+Once she regains full possession of her faculties, she quietly sneaks up to the telephone and calls the police.
+When they encounter one another she stalls for time by inviting them to have a meal.
+She persuades Charlie to go straight but not the cell-mate.
+When he heads upstairs she bk is his path and admonishes him with a fib that her mother is very ill and she'd die of the shock they might induce.
+He doesn't care and tries to push past her.
+A struggle ensues and Charlie intervenes, protecting her from the violent man.
+She's so taken with his heroism that by the time the police arrive to investigate the crime, she lies to them, stating that Charlie is her husband, and that Charlie's cellmate is the actual criminal.
 The police believe her, and laugh and joke with him.
 Once his former cellmate is arrested, she gives Charlie a dollar and sends him happily on his way.

 Barely a few steps later, however, Charlie soon encounters the same nosy policeman from earlier, who recognizes him.
 Another chase begins.